mngu2382/vanguard/README.md

 A dictionary of fundID and corresponding fund name

 ## ./getVanguardPrices.py
-Defines a function with retrieves a funds price history from https://www.vanguardinvestments.com.au/retail/ret/investments/price-history-rtl.jsp
+Defines a function which retrieves a fund's price history from https://www.vanguardinvestments.com.au/retail/ret/investments/price-history-rtl.jsp

     getVanguardPrices(fundId, startDate, endDate)